fabriziosalmi/lws/README.md

 LWS is still in its infancy.
 Planned features and improvements include:

 - **Improved Error Handling**: More robust error handling and feedback mechanisms.
-- **Additional Proxmox Commands**: Expanding the set of Proxmox management commands.
+- **Additional Commands**: Expanding the set of management commands.
 - **User Interface Improvements**: Enhanced user experience with better output formatting and additional CLI options.

 ## License